fabiomux/kde-servicemenus/README.md

 #### Servicemenuinstaller

-This is a Dolphin utility which automatically install the archives downloaded by Pling.
+This is a Dolphin utility which automatically install the archives downloaded from Pling/KDE-store.
 ```shell
 $ servicemenuinstaller install <archive-name.tgz>
 ```